ARTIST NAME: The Banquets

 Gem: My voice!
 Oh, and the tambourine of course.

-Gem: I don’t have any formal education in music; I didn’t even take it at GCSE.
+Music Background: Gem: I don’t have any formal education in music; I didn’t even take it at GCSE.
 But music has always been such an important part of my life.
 I hate doing anything without music.
 A room just feels empty without it.
 My mom’s side of the family are all very musical: a lot of them can play instruments, sing, have been in bands (or still are).
 But, my main influence is my dad (who sadly isn’t here with us anymore).
 Dad lived and breathed music.
 His CD collection was insane!
 So when it comes to the question of who has inspired a lot of our songs, I’m going to say my dad too, as he’s developed my taste in music and helped me to understand good music.

 Leon: I’ve always been interested in playing an instrument as far as memory goes back.
-It started with piano lessons and then I moved onto the guitar.
+It started with piano lessons and then I moved on to the guitar.
 I always wanted to play an instrument and always wanted to write songs as well.

 Fran: I’ve been in bands since I was fourteen years old, ranging from rock/funk/pop.
 I come from a long line of musical lineage.

 Tom: It’s my older brothers who showed me what good music and rock n roll is.
 I began music education in classical guitar then started playing in my first metal band when I was fourteen.
 I stopped this quickly in the second year when I was forced into a choir class – a voice mutation excuse for another year in a row was not enough.
 I then continued a rock n roll journey with different genres on my own.

 Melody and Rhythm: Leon: Both of them are just a construct of your emotion in art.
 It’s the chaos ordered.
 I think that’s what draws people to them.
 There’s a spectrum: from the timid to the hardcore, and I like the center of the spectrum way more than I do the periphery.